alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 2. **Right Identity:** m.flatMap(Unit) is the same as m.
 (If you flatMap a monad with the Unit function, the monad should remain unchanged.)

 3. **Associativity:** m.flatMap(f).flatMap(g) is the same as m.flatMap(x => f(x).flatMap(g)).
-(It doesn’t matter how you parenthesize nested flatMap operations – the outcome will be the same.)
+(It doesn’t matter how you parenthesize nested flatMap operations, the outcome will be the same.)

 You don’t need to memorize these laws, but they provide a mathematical guarantee that monadic operations will compose reliably.
 Our MaybeMonad adheres to these laws, making it a true monad.

 As we’ve seen, monads provide a context for computation.
-By defining two core operations – Unit (to wrap a value) and flatMap (to sequence operations that produce a new context) – we abstract away manual control flow like loops and null-checks.
+By defining two core operations, Unit (to wrap a value) and flatMap (to sequence operations that produce a new context), we abstract away manual control flow like loops and null-checks.
 This lets us turn scattered procedural code into a single declarative pipeline.

 The real power comes when we apply this pattern to different contexts.
 In Part 2, we’ll explore other useful monads, like Either for more descriptive error handling, and see how to combine monads to manage multiple concerns at once.

 [Part 2](https://alexyorke.github.io/2025/06/30/a-list-is-a-monad-part-2/)

-*Note: I did not drastically shorten the entire article or switch the examples to Haskell, as those changes would have required a complete rewrite beyond the scope of the feedback.*

 ---